LIHEAP applications – starting November 1

 Go to Assurance Free Android or call 1-800-375-5017 for more details and to see if you qualify.

-Have you heard about the Straight Talk phone plan available at Walmart?
+WALMART DEAL: Walmart carries the Straight Talk phone plan?
 As the plan stands now*, you go to Walmart and buy a phone (anywhere from $30-$200 or more).
 Then you sign up for their Straight Talk plan.

 They have a number of options available: